 How many from this list have you read?
-I expect at least 1 would be answer.
+I expect at least 1 would be answered.
 In case you are just beginning, pick books from this list and dig into them.
 The common theme of these books is that these are all short books.
 Yup, you heard me right.
-The theme, content, narrative styles and level of difficulty of these books have not been considered to generate this list.
-My criterion for selection was simple one: suggest thin books which in themselves become easy targets to achieve.
+The theme, content, narrative styles, and level of difficulty of these books have not been considered to generate this list.
+My criterion for selection was a simple one: suggest thin books which in themselves become easy targets to achieve.
 Read all or most of these books, get some reading confidence behind yourself, and prepare yourself for some heavy reading in the coming months.

 Part B of Verbal Skill Development: Vocabulary

 The second part of how to prepare for the CAT Verbal ability section is Vocabulary.
 Any language development revolves around improving your vocabulary skills.
 How do you do that?
 In part, by reading more and more.
 When you read more, you discover more words, the more words you discover, the more words you learn.
 As simple as that.
 But beyond the discovery of words, you should also look at making sure these words are embedded in your memory.
 What could you do for that?

 Option 1: Use books

 Refer to book such as ‘Word Power Made Easy’ and ‘Six weeks to words of power’.
 Both of these books are pretty effective and are highly recommended.
 You can browse a sample of Word-Power’s method here, in our Word Power Blogs.